Characterizing Idioms: Conventionality and Contingency: Analyses

-As discussed above, the target phrases contained a mix of phrases typically considered idioms, as well as (seemingly) compositional collocations.
-Therefore, we predicted that they would be distributed between the top two quadrants, with idioms on the top left and collocations on the top right.
-For the matched phrases, we assumed that the majority were instances of regular language use, so we predicted that they should be clustered in the bottom right quadrant.
+For the matched phrases, we assumed that the majority were instances of regular language use, so we predicted them to cluster in the bottom right quadrant.
+Our results are consistent with this prediction.
 The horizontal and vertical black lines on the plot were placed at the mean values for each measure.
+Recall that our examples of ``regular language use’’ consist of head-dependent constructions that share one word with an existing idiom.
+Although obtaining the phrases in this way may have biased our sample of ``regular language use'' toward similarity with target phrases, the fact that we still see a clear difference between target and matched average values is all the more striking.

 Figure~\ref{twobytwo_noncomp0} shows only the target phrases that received a human annotation of 1 or 2 for head word literality---that is, the phrases judged to be most non-compositional.
 As expected, the average score for the target phrases moved more solidly into the idiom quadrant.
-Note that, given the continuous nature of the measures, the division of language space into four quadrants is a simplification.
-There are, of course, intermediate areas that phrases can fall into.

-We also found no evidence of correlation between contingency and conventionality values among the entire set of phrases, target and matched (\textit{r}(312) = -0.037, \textit{p} = 0.518).
+We also found no evidence of correlation between contingency and conventionality values among the entire set of phrases, target and matched (\textit{r}(312) = -0.037, \textit{p} = 0.518), which is consistent with theories that treat the two properties as independent of each other.